 As a school we use a range of strategies to raise self-esteem, which can be an issue for children with SEND.
 Emotional and social development is supported in and out of the classroom, in small and large groups or with individuals; this may include working on identifying feelings and emotions, sharing and turn-taking or learning strategies to cope with challenging situations.
 Pastoral support is in place, in which Mrs Fleming may work individually with a child through the use of check ins and anxiety mapping, or interventions such as Drawing and Talking, or sand play.
-Through Open Door, we have access to a counsell or who can provide one to one support.
+Targeted interventions such as Starving the Anxiety Gremlin, Starving the Anger Gremlin and The Self-Esteem Thief also are available for identified children.
+Through Open Door, we have access to a counsellor who can provide one to one support.
 In consultation with parents, referrals can be made for more specialist support from such outside agencies.
 The School Wellbeing Service work with the school to promote positive emotional wellbeing and mental health.
+The Mental Health Support Team is a service that can work with children in small groups, targeting aspects such as identifying emotions and developing strategies to support anxiety.
+They can also work directly with parents of children who present with such difficulties.

 Children are supported to develop social skills, through collaborative work and play opportunities.
 Class teachers are aware of the emotional and social needs of the children they teach and plan taking these into account; for example, using more partner work to encourage interaction and ensuring that movement breaks are in place for those who would benefit.
 Lunchtime staff are made aware of any specific SEND needs, including social difficulties.
+Well-Being Ambassadors are also on the playground to support their peers.
 We recognise that these less structured and more social times can be challenging for some children.
 Where necessary, individual arrangements are put in place to give support during these times.